 Sensitivity assessment.
-Resistance is recorded as 'Low', with a resilience of 'Medium' and sensitivity is classed as 'Medium'.
+The CFaVS complex of biotopes occurs in low energy environment so that low oxygen episodes may be prolonged.
+Therefore, resistance is assessed as 'Low', with a resilience of 'Medium' and sensitivity is assessed as 'Medium'.
 Due to the lack of specific data for these species, confidence is recorded as 'Low'.